Skip to content

 • Example: Default, using the style named Default.

-5. Name: Optional field, usually used for character name annotations.
+5. Name: Optional field, usually used for character name labeling.

-6. MarginL, MarginR, MarginV: The left, right, and vertical margins of the subtitles, overriding the values defined in the style.
+6. MarginL, MarginR, MarginV: Left, right, and vertical margins of the subtitle, overriding the values defined in the style.

-7. Effect: Subtitle effects, usually used for karaoke subtitles, etc.
+7. Effect: Subtitle effect, usually used for karaoke subtitles, etc.

-8. Text: The actual content of the subtitles, you can use ASS format control codes to achieve line breaks, special styles and positioning, etc.
+8. Text: The actual content of the subtitle, which can use ASS format control codes to achieve line breaks, special styles, and positioning, etc.

 Example Subtitle Event